mixxxdj/manual/source/chapters/library.rst

    S.Brandt <s.brandt@mixxx.org>

 Crates are unordered collections of tracks.
-Unlike playlists, they cannot contain duplicate entries and do not support drack-and-drop within them.
+Unlike playlists, they cannot contain duplicate entries and do not support drag-and-drop within them.

 Playlists serve a limited purpose of keeping an ordered list of tracks.
 You can right-click a playlist to queue it to :ref:`Auto DJ <library-auto-dj>`,